canonical/k8s-snap/docs/src/snap/howto/networking/dualstack.md

    kube-system   metrics-server                      ClusterIP   10.152.183.108   <none>        443/TCP         4m11s
    ```

-   Test connectivity to the deployed application using the IPv6 address:
+   Test the connectivity to the deployed application using the IPv6 address from the retrieved output:

    ```sh
    curl http://[fd98::7534]/